 THE COSTA BLANCA STREET MARKETS are something of a tradition, and a chance to experience some authentic Spanish culture.
-Every town and village has a local market held weekly, so there is at least one to explore every day.
+Every town and village has a local market held weekly, so there is at least one to explore daily.

-The local markets normally take place from 08:00 and finish at around 13:00.
-Although sometimes you will find the odd afternoon market which starts from 16:00 until about 20:00.
+The local markets typically take place from 08:00 and finish at around 13:00.
+Although sometimes you will find the odd afternoon market, which starts from 16:00 until about 20:00.
 At the larger markets, car parks are provided free of charge, and there are normally attendants present to help you find an available space during busy periods.